 Step 2 – Check Your Credit Record

 The next logical step is to make sure no-one has accessed your personal information.
 If you haven’t already, take advantage of the free credit report you are legally entitled to.
 There are also free services available that monitor adjustments to credit within each bureau.
 Credit Wise covers TransUnion, Credit Karma covers TransUnion and Equifax.
-Paid for products from the likes of myFICO (a contributor to Wealth-Hack) cover monitoring across all 3 bureaus from one source.
+Paid for products from the likes of myFICO cover monitoring across all 3 bureaus from one source.

 Regardless of how you gain access, establishing all your ‘recent inquiries’ came from you is a sensible move to make given the scale of this data security breach.